What are Chemical Burns?

-Any chemical burn, no matter the size, is considered severe and warrants treatment because of the difficulty in stopping the burn and the ability for it to penetrate and cause dangerous secondary effects.
+Any chemical burn, no matter the size, is considered severe and warrants treatment because of the difficulty in stopping the burn and the ability for the chemicals to penetrate and cause dangerous secondary effects.

 Flushing of the wound can begin at home before paramedics arrive.
 Garden hoses and showers are the usually the best ways to deliver large volumes of water quickly (Mozingo et. al.).
 Sometimes, such as in the case of alkali (base) burns, flushing may be needed for several hours.
 Chemical specific neutralizing agents are not used because the precise chemical may not be known, and reactions with neutralizing agents produce heat, causing even more damage.

-These injuries to the eye warrant special actions because of the potential of vision damage or blindness.
+Injuries to the eye warrant special action because of the potential of vision damage or blindness.
 This is especially a concern with alkali burns.
 Contact lenses should removed, followed by immediate flushing of the eye with water.
-Flushing should continue until evaluation by an ophthalmologist.
+Flushing should continue until the injury can be evaluated by an ophthalmologist.

 Even if flushing was done prior to arrival at the emergency room, it is continued for the next half an hour to hour.
 This is of utmost importance to prevent or reduce vision loss.
 Because of the pain associate with burns, especially to the sensitive areas around the eye, the victim may close their eyelids.
 But they must be held open while flushing to maximize chemical removal and dilution.

-Emergency departments have a special tool called the Morgan catheter that forces the eyelid open and aide in the flushing process.
+Emergency departments have a special tool called the Morgan catheter that forces the eyelid open and aides in the flushing process.

-Once stopped, the burn is treated just like other burns as far as stabilization of the airway, breathing, and circulation.
+Once stopped, the burn is treated just like other burns with stabilization of the airway, breathing, and circulation.

 Attorney for Investigation and Lawsuit